Print

 Testing the Concepts

 To study the validity of his concepts, Dan created benchtop models of his transmissions (See example in Figure 2).
-He collected data such as shift timing, forces on the various elements, and dogteeth alignment during shift completion.
-His results are interesting and can be found here.
+He collected data such as shift timing, forces on the various elements, and dog-teeth alignment during shift completion.
+His results (available at this link here) illustrate interesting tradeoffs of power, added weight, and efficiency.

 Tacuna Systems found its way into the mockup of the third concept.
 Part of the experiment recorded the force of the shift actuator.
 To do so Dan used an Omega S-type load cell and the Tacuna Systems EMBSGB200 amplifier.
-This was done mainly to compare the forces required to shift with and without a synchronizer.
+This setup allowed a comparison of the forces required to shift with and without a synchronizer.

 This test setup isn’t the only place the EMBSGB200 appears at MIT though.
 These amplifiers are ready to use in MIT’s student-run Maker Space laboratories.
 One found it’s way into a prosthetic knee research project there as well.
 MIT chose them because they are readily available, easy to use, work well and affordable.
 In Dan’s words, “we like them.”